 Although I know very little about oyster farming, except that I enjoy the end result, I knew that sitting down with Andrew would bring me up-to-date on the modern day, environmentally sustainable cultivation of oysters and perhaps provide a historical snapshot of this ancient practice going back thousands of years.

-Soon the conversation turned to the complications and frustratingly bureaucratic and societal dance that independent oyster farmers are required to navigate in order to start, and manage, an oyster operation in the nearby waters off the coast.
-There are multiple entities involved in the procurement of the necessary permits, not the least of which are local politicians, the Georgia Department of Natural Resources (DNR) along with the Army Corps of Engineers.
-And then there is the added pressure brought to bear on aspiring farmers by boaters, fishermen and residents who live near areas where farming could potentially be carried out.
+Soon the conversation turned to the numerous regulatory hurdles that independent oyster farmers are required to navigate in order to start-up and manage an oyster operation.
+In addition to the elaborate permitting process there is the added resistance brought to bear on aspiring farmers by recreational boaters, fishermen and residents who live near areas where farming could potentially be carried out.

-To refer to this bureaucratic entanglement as a Sisyphean struggle would be an understatement.
+To refer to this multi-layered entanglement as a Sisyphean struggle would be an understatement.

 Oysters have been an essential part of the Lowcountry’s history dating back more than 4000 years, when indigenous Americans used the shells of their harvests to create shell rings for communal gatherings, ceremonies and feasts.
 History also tells us that oyster reefs were central to the very existence of the Gullah Geechee people, many of whom still live and thrive in the lowcountry.
 It is impossible to ignore the significance of oyster cultivation and the generations of people whose lives have revolved around oysters in this and other coastal regions.